Jerwuney/sims.lab.github.io/_pages/Project 1.md

 ---
-permalink: /Project 1:/
+permalink: /project1/
-title: "About"
+title: "Smart Assessment of Bridge Deck Efficiency and Safety in Hong Kong"
 ---

 # Smart Assessment of Bridge Deck Efficiency and Safety in Hong Kong